Artificial Photosynthesis Research Team

 Research themes

-• Development of economical hydrogen production technologies based on a photocatalysis-electrolysis hybrid system that combines photocatalytic reactions with a redox mediator such as iron ions
+• Development of economical hydrogen production technology that combines photocatalysis and electrolysis using redox mediators such as iron ions

 Concept for social contributions and implementation